waako/drupal-quickstart/README.md

     rhc app create drupal8 https://cartreflect-claytondev.rhcloud.com/reflect?github=phase2/openshift-php-fpm mysql cron https://cartreflect-claytondev.rhcloud.com/reflect?github=phase2/openshift-community-drush-master

-The first time you push changes to OpenShift, the build script will download the latest stable version of Drupal (currently 7.x) and install it into the 'downloads' data directory.
+The first time you push changes to OpenShift, the build script will download the latest alpha version of Drupal 8 and install it into the 'downloads' data directory.
 It will then create and deploy a default profile for your application, using MySQL into your 'sites' directory.
 Any new modules you add or files uploaded to the site